JohnLCaron/rlauxe/README.md

 #### Comparison error rates

-The assumptions that one makes about the comparison error rates greatly affect the sample size estimation.
+The comparison error rates are:

-ComparisonSamplerSimulation creates modified mvrs from a set of cvrs, with possibly non-zero valeus for errors p1, p2, p3, and p4.
-This works for both Plurality and IRV comparison audits.
-If p1 == p3, and p2 == p4, the margin stays the same.
-Call this fuzzed simulation.
-Current defaults rather arbitrarily chosen are:

-        val p1: Double = 1.0e-2, // apriori rate of 1-vote overstatements; voted for other, cvr has winner val p2: Double = 1.0e-4, // apriori rate of 2-vote overstatements; voted for loser, cvr has winner val p3: Double = 1.0e-2, // apriori rate of 1-vote understatements; voted for winner, cvr has other val p4: Double = 1.0e-4, // apriori rate of 2-vote understatements; voted for winner, cvr has loser
+        val p1: // apriori rate of 1-vote overstatements; voted for other, cvr has winner val p2: // apriori rate of 2-vote overstatements; voted for loser, cvr has winner val p3: // apriori rate of 1-vote understatements; voted for winner, cvr has other val p4: // apriori rate of 2-vote understatements; voted for winner, cvr has loser

-FOr IRV, the corresponding decriptions of the errror rates are:
+For IRV, the corresponding descriptions of the errror rates are:

     NEB two vote overstatement: cvr has winner as first pref (1), mvr has loser preceeding winner (0) NEB one vote overstatement: cvr has winner as first pref (1), mvr has winner preceding loser, but not first (1/2)